Afro-Asia

-Afro-Asia is a term describing the combination of Africa and Asia.
+Afro-Asia (or Afrasia) is a term describing the combination of Africa and Asia.
 The term is often used to describe the solidarity between African and Asian nations when they were acting against European colonialism and later also remaining nonaligned during the Cold War.

 Together with Europe, Africa and Asia form the landmass of Afro-Eurasia.

 History

 Ancient era

 Africa and Asia had trade links in pre-colonial times, particularly through East Africa trading with Asian regions as far east as China (see also Ming treasure voyages).